heiklap/dawo/README.md

 - base_struct : Structuring base classes.
 These two libraries do not depend other dawo files.
 - chore : Start of bigger "job" / "chore" for real-world-work.
 Imitating functionality of other, bigger, same kind of library.
-- dawlib_coll : Resurces.
+- dawlib_coll : Resources.
 Examples and hacking material of Dart collections.
 - dawo.dart : main file, exports : dawo_src.dart.
-- dawo_app : DawoApp class, handles Missions and creates out-put-buffers.
+- dawo_app : DawoApp class, handles Missions and keeps out-put-buffers in Map.
 - dawo_connector.dart Connecting  ( as #client's) app - mission - chore together,  mediating them.
   Seeking deep, inner connections of objects.
 - dawo_dev : Classes and data, that help in developing this package.